percona/portal-doc/docs/advisors/checks/postgresql-logging-recommendations.md

 ## Description
-This check provides feedback on enabled logging features.
-The checks are strictly recommended to help identify potential issues when reviewing the database cluster and log files.
+This check provides feedback on enabled logging features and is strictly recommended to help identify potential issues when reviewing the database cluster and log files.

 ## Resolution